 We can answer this question more accurately if change it to ‘who’ is a doula because what doulas do isn’t as important as the kind of people they are.
 Essentially they are people who support unconditionally.

-A doula is someone who chooses to get to know and believe in the power that’s in each woman to know what’s the best birth for her and how to follow her instincts as a new mother.
+A doula is someone who chooses to get to know and believe in the power that’s in each person to know what’s the best birth for them and how to follow their instincts as new parents.
 Doulas are experts in encouraging and supporting families so that they can enjoy the time of pregnancy birth and early baby days.

-Practically speaking a birth doula helps the family prepare for the birth and then supports the mother and her birth partner during the labour and delivery.
+Practically speaking a birth doula helps the family prepare for the birth and then supports the birthing person and birth partner during the labour and delivery.

 A postnatal doula supports the family practically and emotionally in the first weeks after the baby is born.

 Doulas are not medical professionals; they do not do the job of you midwife, doctor or health visitor and they can not provide medical advice.

 If that all sounds lovely but you’re not sure what the practical benefits would be here’s some of the measurable benefits that the kind of support doulas offer provides:

 “Women who received continuous labour support may be:

 - more likely to give birth ‘spontaneously’, i.e. give birth vaginally with neither ventouse nor forceps nor caesarean.